lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 i.e. the space of all possible results, in a search for a solution that is both correct and optimal.
-An algorithm processes the state space by making a series of decisions and completes when it knows it has found the best resulting set of decisions.
+An algorithm processes the state space by making a series of decisions and completes when it knows it has found the best result from a set of decisions.
 We can think of this decision space in terms of a graph structure in which each node being traversed is an inclusion to our resulting decision sequence which is represented by a path.
 Then, each of the outgoing edges in the graph indicates a reachable link from one state to another.

 Recall that a **directed acyclic graph (DAG)** is a directed graph that